Testicular Biopsy for Infertility: Procedure & RecoveryFertility Treatment

 In TESE, the patient should shave off his genital hair and attend the surgery center on an empty stomach in the morning.
 A caregiver is usually needed for TESE because this surgery is invasive.
-In this method, the surgery room is also sterilized, and local anesthesia is administered; however, it is possible to inject intravenous sedatives at the doctor's discretion and the patient's request.
+In this method, the surgery room is also sterilized, and local anesthesia is administered; however, injecting intravenous sedatives at the doctor's discretion and the patient's request is possible.

-The appropriate drug should be injected into the spermatic cord (blood vessels connecting the testicles to the abdominal cavity) as well as the incision placed to anesthetize the patient.
+The appropriate drug should be injected into the spermatic cord (blood vessels connecting the testicles to the abdominal cavity), and the incision placed to anesthetize the patient.

 After examining the testis's tissue under laboratory microscopes, if sperm is observed, the microinjection method can be used to treat the infertile man.